From the planar limit to M-theory

-In order to go to the very strong coupled region we apply the S-duality.
+In order to go to the very strongly coupled region we apply the S duality.
 It maps the Wilson loops to the 't Hooft loops and vice versa.
 In the S-dualized frame, the 't Hooft coupling and the string length are given by $\tilde{g}_s = 1/g_s$ and $\tilde{\ell}_s = g_s^{1/2} \ell_s$, and thus the 't Hooft coupling is $\tilde{\lambda} = 16\pi^2 N^2/\lambda$.
-The Wilson loops and 't Hooft loops after the S-duality are given by
+The Wilson loops and 't Hooft loops after the S duality are given by

 indicating that we can analytically continue the Wilson and 't Hooft loops in the 't Hooft large-$N$ limit to the very strongly coupled large-$N$ limit, even beyond $\lambda\sim N$.
 Note that this calculation is applicable to the Wilson and 't Hooft loops of any shape, including non-BPS loops.
 A similar argument can be repeated in various theories with type IIB supergravity duals.
 For multiple Wilson loops, our argument is valid for the connected part of the correlation functions.
-For detail see \cite{2dYM}.
+For detail see Ref.\cite{2dYM}.